Polymer/old-docs-site/polymer.md

 ### Published properties

 When you _publish_ a property name, you're making that property two-way data-bound and part of the element's "public API".
-Published properties are mapped to an HTML attribute of the same name.
+Published properties can be initialized by an HTML attribute of the same name.

 There are two ways to publish properties: